jdulay91/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-block elements create a new line meaning they take up their own space inline elements go in line
+block elements take up space of container, it forces a new line and you can add width/margin/padding/border and height properties to it

+inline elements go in line, and you cannot edit their width/margin/padding/border and height properties

 3. What are the 4 areas of the box model?